Toxicology testing: Methodology

-Initial toxicity tests often involve computer modelling (in silico) to predict toxicokenetic pathways or to predict potential exposure points by modelling weather and water currents to determine which animals or regions that will be most affected.
+Initial toxicity tests often involve computer modelling (in silico) to predict toxicokinetic pathways or to predict potential exposure points by modelling weather and water currents to determine which animals or regions that will be most affected.

-Other less intensive and more common in vitro toxicology tests involve, amoungst others, microtox assay's to observe bacteria growth and productivity.
+Other less intensive and more common in vitro toxicology tests involve, amongst others, microtox assays to observe bacteria growth and productivity.
 This can be adapted to plant life measure photosynthesis levels and growth of exposed plants.